awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 Amazon Aurora can restore a DB cluster from files that were created using Percona XtraBackup\.
 You can install Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/XtraBackup/LATEST/)\.

 **Note**
-You must use Percona XtraBackup version 2\.3 or later\.
-Aurora MySQL is not compatible with earlier versions of Percona XtraBackup\.
+For MySQL 5\.7 migration, you must use Percona XtraBackup 2\.4\.
+For earlier MySQL versions, use Percona XtraBackup 2\.3 or 2\.4\.

 #### Required Permissions<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Prereqs.Permitting"></a>